Successful Strategy Execution Is Not the Norm

 The Top 5 Warning Signs that Your Strategy is Not Clear Enough to Execute

-If teams are fragmented and working in silos, chances are they are having trouble distinguishing what matters most and how all the pieces fit together.
-While many leaders mistake this warning sign as personality conflicts, we find that goal and role confusion is the root cause of most internal clashes.
-Unless your strategy points your key players in the same direction with clear goals and roles, your path will be impeded by silos, internal battles, and confusion.
+While many leaders mistake this warning sign as personality conflicts, we find that goal, role, and reward confusion is the root cause of most internal clashes.
+Unless your strategy points your key players in the same direction with clear and aligned goals, roles, and rewards, your path will be impeded by silos, internal battles, and confusion.

 Actively Engaging and Involving Key Stakeholders